The Grove Park Inn Story

 Four-hundred men worked 10-hour shifts six days a week.
 With only the use of mules, wagons and ropes, granite boulders, some weighing as much as 10,000 pounds, were hauled from Sunset Mountain to build the hotel.
 Seely kept his promise to be open for business in less than one year from the ground breaking.

-Just three days shy of one year from its ground breaking, The Grove Park Inn opened on July 12, 1913.
-Secretary of State, William Jennings Bryan, delivered the keynote address to four hundred of the most distinguished men of the South who gathered for the opening banquet.
-He had no idea of how true his words would become when he proclaimed that The Grove Park Inn “was built for the ages.”
+Just three days shy of one year, The Grove Park Inn opened on July 12, 1913.
+Secretary of State, William Jennings Bryan, delivered the keynote address to four hundred of the most distinguished men of the South, gathered for the opening banquet.
+He had no idea of how true his words would become when he proclaimed that The Grove Park Inn “was built for the ages”.

 To learn more about the history of The Omni Grove Park Inn, we invite you to take part in our guided history tour and purchase a history book from one of our retail stores.